-The university brings together, in common pursuit of its educational goals, persons of many backgrounds and experiences.
-The university is committed to the principle that in no aspect of its programs shall there be differences in the treatment of persons because of race, creed, national origin, age, sex, or disability and the equal opportunity and access to facilities shall be available to all.
-2. Nondiscrimination is observed in the admission, housing and education of students and in policies governing discipline, extracurricular life and activities.
+- 1. The university brings together, in common pursuit of its educational goals, persons of many backgrounds and experiences.
+The university is committed to the principle that in no aspect of its programs shall there be differences in the treatment of persons because of race, color, religion, national origin, age, sex, physical or mental disability, or Vietnam era or special disabled veteran status and the equal opportunity and access to facilities shall be available to all. - Nondiscrimination is observed in the admission, housing, and education of students and in policies governing discipline, extracurricular life, and activities. - 3.
+In addition, in accordance with OP 10.12, no person shall be subject to discrimination on the basis of sexual orientation.

-D. University Name, Document and Records
+D. University Name, Documents, and Records